idptools/dodo/README.md

 | prediction cache warm | **0.36 s** |
 | prediction cache disabled | **1.96 s** |

-The disk cost is negligible, and that is measured rather than assumed.
+The disk cost is negligible.
+We measured this.
 An entry is a sequence hash and a float — **116 bytes**.
-Rebuilding *the entire AlphaFold human proteome*, all 23,587 structures and every disordered region in them, produced **9,172 entries totalling 1.07 MB**.
+Rebuilding *the entire AlphaFold human proteome*, all 23,587 structures and every disordered region in them **totalled 1.07 MB**.
 The whole human proteome costs about one megabyte.

 The cache lives at `~/.cache/dodo/<generation>/` (or the platform equivalent) and is keyed by sequence hash *and* sparrow version, so upgrading sparrow invalidates old values rather than